scaleoutsean/sfc/README.md

 ### TLS certificates for OS and containers

 This used to be "solved" by accepting whatever, but in 2024 that's no longer good enough.
-I don't have *your* valid or invalid certificate, so I can't "solve" it in SFC.
+I don't have *your* valid or invalid certificate, so I can't "solve" it in SFC for you.

 Python (and by extension, SFC) needs to be able to validate SolidFire's TLS certificate.